 Murrays Beach, Jervis Bay

-I love Murrays Beach for its incredible Jervis Bay views, crystal clear water and surrounding dense bush.
-It’s a 10-15 minute walk from the carpark so it’s not an obvious choice of beach for most which makes it reasonably peaceful, even in high season.
+It is a 10 minute walk from the carpark so it’s not an obvious choice of beach for most which makes it reasonably peaceful, even in high season.
+Keep an eye out for the local kangaroos on your walk down, they love to laze about on the path to the beach.

 Mollymook Beach

-Even in miserable weather Mollymook impressed me for its natural beauty, crystal clear water and white long stretch of sand.
-It’s super popular in summer so get down there early to claim your perfect patch of sand.
+Even in miserable weather (like when I was there, see above) Mollymook impressed me for its natural beauty, crystal clear water and white long stretch of sand.

 McKenzies Beach, Malua Bay